Shohan494/try-redis-test/README.md

 # try-redis-test
-Learning baby steps of Redis
+## Learning baby steps of Redis

+## 1
+Commands:

-1. SET server:name "fido"
+    SET server:name "fido"
     SET connections 10
     INCR connections => 11
     INCR connections => 12
     DEL connections
     INCR connections => 1

+## 2
-2. incr prevents from some problem like accessing same data in the same time by different users.
+incr prevents from some problem like accessing same data in the same time by different users.

+## 3
-3. Redis can be told that a key should only exist for a certain length of time.
+Redis can be told that a key should only exist for a certain length of time.
 This is accomplished with the EXPIRE and TTL commands.

     SET resource:lock "Redis Demo"